 If you have $10 to invest, and you borrow $90, you will have $100 to invest.
-With this capital you make an investment and make a 10% profit.
+With this capital, you make an investment and make a 10% profit.
 Now your total capital is $110.
 When you pay back the lender the $90, you are left with $20.
-This means you have actually made a 100% profit as you started with $10 and ended with $20.
+This means you have actually made a 100% profit as you started with $10 and ended at $20.

 The problem here is that if I had made a 10% loss instead of a 10% gain on my investment I would have lost all my money.
 Eventually, this is what happens to most inexperienced retail investors.
 They lose all their money.